Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-shEKhZakMxQ.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will we have more monsters?
 https://www.youtube.com/watch?v=shEKhZakMxQ
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Will there be more creatures ever?](./yt-hKlILzyla-Y.md) [https://www.youtube.com/watch?v=hKlILzyla-Y](https://www.youtube.com/watch?v=hKlILzyla-Y)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Any new aliens coming?](./yt-d5A3AQG5YoE.md) [https://www.youtube.com/watch?v=d5A3AQG5YoE](https://www.youtube.com/watch?v=d5A3AQG5YoE)

 ### Topics